LarsKue/jaxkit/README.md

 # jaxkit
-A collection of deep learning architectures, written in pure JAX.
+A collection of deep learning architectures, written in jax and flax.